Tax break for charitable mortgage deduction may increase under GOP

 The Tax Foundation estimates that getting rid of the mortgage interest deduction would net the federal government between $1.6 trillion and $1.7 trillion over a 10-year period, and that eliminating the charitable contributions deduction would generate nearly $700 billion over 10 years.

-The House GOP plan does eliminate another popular and expensive break for state and local taxes paid — a move that would generate between $1.7 trillion and $1.8 trillion over 10 years, the Tax Foundation said.
+The House Republican plan does eliminate another popular and expensive break for state and local taxes paid — a move that would generate between $1.7 trillion and $1.8 trillion over 10 years, the Tax Foundation said.

 While charitable giving is popular, some analysts say it can be abused as wealthier individuals get creative with labeling their “donations” — for example, when taxpayers get a break for offering up a land easement to be protected for conservation or environmental purposes.